-Prerequisite: admission into the graduate child and youth study program or permission of the instructor A detailed examination of issues related to leadership and administration of child and youth care programs.
-The focus will be on the roles and responsibilities of administrators/workers including human resources management, communications, program development and evaluation, community involvement, and relations with the profession, government, and other agencies.
+Prerequisite: admission into the graduate child and youth study program or permission of the instructor management, communications, program development and evaluation, community involvement, and relations with the profession, government, and other agencies.
 Note: Students who have received credit for GCYS 6070 may not take this course for credit.